xxyyxyyxxyyx/AuthenticationServer/README.md

 # AuthenticationServer
 ### Implementation of an Authentication Server using spring boot
+The application exposes REST api endpoints for authenticating users using JWT.

-The details of the apis https://documenter.getpostman.com/view/4225265/RW1dFJ1d
+The details of the apis can be found at https://documenter.getpostman.com/view/4225265/RW1dFJ1d